andreas-jonsson/vbados/README.md

   Note *wheel support is broken when running under 386-enhanced mode Windows*, since it will not let PS/2 wheel data reach the DOS driver.

-* Sending fake keys on wheel movements, i.e. faking wheel scroll support using arrow up/down keys.
+* **Sending scroll keys on wheel movements**, i.e. faking wheel scroll support on programs that don't support the CuteMouse API by using arrow up/down keys.
-  You can scroll with the mouse wheel inside MS-DOS Edit!
+  You can now scroll with the mouse wheel inside MS-DOS Edit!
   This is not enabled by default, see `wheelkey` below.

 * The current version uses about 10KiB of memory (when logging is disabled),